-The Stage 1 development would include an aircraft maintenance precinct and associated aprons, taxiways and landside access.
+Stage 1 would include an aircraft maintenance precinct and associated aprons, taxiways and landside access.
 Facilities may include:

 - general maintenance facilities including an engine run up area;

 - hangars;

-- provision for support activities;

-- aircraft engine maintenance testing;

-- compass calibration

 - aircraft wash;

 - staff car park; and

-- fuel requirements for ground vehicles.
+- fuel provision facilities for ground vehicles.

-A major element of the aircraft maintenance facility is the aircraft engine run up area, where aircraft engines are run at full throttle to check whether they capable of producing take-off thrust.
-A dedicated bunded location would be provided to ensure that air blast from the engines does not damage other aircraft or structures, and to assist in the reduction of ground-based noise associated with airport operations.
+A major element of the aircraft maintenance facility is the aircraft engine run up area, where aircraft engines are run at full throttle to check that they capable of producing take-off thrust.
+A dedicated bunded location is provided to ensure that air blast from the engines does not damage other aircraft or structures, and to assist in the reduction of ground based noise associated with airport operations.